kurokeita/quotable_api_adonis/README.md

     // A slug is a URL-friendly ID derived from the authors name.
 It can be used as
     // identifier for the author
     slug: string
+    // The number of quotes by the author
+    quoteCount: number
     // The time the author was added to the database.
     createdAt: DateTime
     // The time the author was edited.